mike-koch/Mods-for-HESK/README.md

 <li><strong>Internet Explorer 9:</strong> Compatible</li>
 </ul>
 <p>There are no intentions of making HESK UI compatible with Internet Explorer 6 or 7, or any browser that is 2 or more major revisions older than its latest version.</p>
+<p>Browser compatibility: any browser / application capable of reading a JSON response.</p>

 <h2>Versioning</h2>
 <p>HESK UI will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:</p>